Hampton Lemoine

-Hampton Theophile Lemoine (March 30, 1882 – January 24, 1916) was a college football player and physician.
+Hampton Theophile Lemoine (March 30, 1882 – January 24, 1916) was an American college football player and physician.

 Sewanee

 He transferred from Louisiana State University to Sewanee:The University of the South in Sewanee, Tennessee.
 Lemoine was a prominent guard on the Sewanee Tigers football team, selected All-Southern in 1902.

 Physician

 Lemoine was a physician; once a member of the Avoyelles Parish Medical Society.
 In 1906, he moved from Big Cane to Cottonport.
 He ran Lemoine Pharmacy by 1911.